5 Best VPNs for TP-Link Routers in 2026: Easy Setup

 If you don’t have a Deco TP-Link router, you can still set it up on regular TP-Link routers via the OpenVPN protocol.
 This VPN also supports 3 of the most popular custom firmware, DD-WRT, Tomato, and OpenWRT.

 Surfshark has excellent streaming support, as it works with 50+ streaming services, such as Netflix, Amazon Prime, and Hulu, which is great, but this is still fewer than ExpressVPN’s compatibility with 100+ streaming sites.
-It also supports torrenting on all of its servers in 100 countries and offers 24/7 live chat support.
+It also supports torrenting on its servers in 49+ countries and offers 24/7 live chat support.

 Bottom Line:

 Surfshark supports a manual WireGuard configuration on Deco TP-Link routers.
 It also supports manual configuration via the OpenVPN protocol as well as custom firmware, such as DD-WRT, Tomato, and OpenWRT.
-Additionally, it allows streaming and torrenting on all of its servers.
-Surfshark’s plans all come with a 30-day money-back guarantee.
+Additionally, it allows streaming on all of its servers and supports torrenting on half of its servers.

 Read the full Surfshark review